amirahnasihah/contact-manager-app-context-api/notes/README.md

 In other words, the `addContactHandler` function is used to add a new contact to the list of existing contacts by updating the `contacts` state with a new contact object that includes the unique identifier `id`.

-## Differences when refreshing the browser
+## Differences when refreshing the browser, Data not loses

 ```javascript
 const [contacts, setContacts] = useState(